phel-lang/phel-lang/doc/content/documentation/tuple.md

 ## Getting values

-There are multiple ways to get a element from a Tuple.
+There are multiple ways to get an element from a Tuple.
 The most common one is the `get` function that takes as first element the Tuple and as second element the index of the value that should be returned.
 Based on `get` there are also `first` and `second`.
 The `first` function returns the first element of the Tuple and `second` returns the second element of the Tuple.

 ```phel
 (get [1 2 3] 2) # Evaluates to 3